Evaluation Principles for Life Sciences AI

 GuacaMol Multi-objective generative-molecule evaluation Goal-directed metrics can be gamed if validity is not enforced

-DOME Reporting standard for supervised ML in biology Adoption is uneven across journals
+DOME Reporting checklist for supervised ML in biology Not a universal professional standard

 Several evaluation regimes are plausible but not yet routine, and would change the field’s quality bar if adopted.